Party Animal canned dog food earns the Advisor’s second-highest tier rating of 4.5 stars.

 And a fat-to-protein ratio of about 62%.

-Party Animal is a meat-based organic canned dog food using a moderate amount of assorted animal species as its main source of protein, thus earning the brand 4 stars.
+Party Animal is a meat-based canned dog food using a moderate amount of named meats and salmon as its main sources of animal protein, thus earning the brand 4.5 stars.

 Those looking for a another organic wet food with which to make a comparison may wish to check out our review of Castor and Pollux Organix Canned Dog Food.